 Some property owners also add:

-Getting the right insurance for your Airbnb or vacation rental property isn't complicated, but it does require working with insurers who understand the short-term rental market.
+Getting the right insurance for your Airbnb or vacation rental property is straightforward and works best with insurers who specialize in the short-term rental market.

 Many traditional homeowners insurance policies specifically exclude rental activity.
 Some will drop you if they discover you're running an Airbnb.
 That's why you need a policy specifically designed for rental properties.